Ericsson growth seen slowing, outlook cloudy

 North America has been Ericsson's largest single market by far for the last 18 months, but the company said investment in network capacity had started to slow.

-The effects are likely to be limited for now and the company is seen posting core operating profit, excluding joint ventures, of 5.75 billion Swedish crowns ($860 million) in the third quarter, up from 5.3 billion a year ago and 5.0 billion in the April-June period, according to a Reuters poll.
+The effects are likely to be limited for now and the company is seen posting core operating profit, excluding joint ventures, of 5.75 billion Swedish crowns (550.8 million pounds) in the third quarter, up from 5.3 billion a year ago and 5.0 billion in the April-June period, according to a Reuters poll.

 Sales are seen up 11.5 percent year-on-year, though down 3 percent versus the second quarter.
 The firm's closely watched gross margin is seen at 37.0 percent against a year-ago 38.2 percent and 37.8 percent in the April-June period.